awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Parameters.md

 ## apg\_plan\_mgmt\.max\_plans<a name="AuroraPostgreSQL.Optimize.Parameters.max_plans"></a>

-Sets the maximum number of plans that might be captured in the `apg_plan_mgmt.dba_plans` view\.
+Sets the maximum number of SQL statements that the query plan manager can maintain in the `apg_plan_mgmt.dba_plans` view\.
+We recommend setting this parameter to `10000` or higher for all Aurora PostgreSQL versions\.

 **Important**
-Set `apg_plan_mgmt.max_plans` at the cluster or DB instance level\.
-It requires a DB instance restart for a new value to take effect\.
-We recommend setting this parameter to `10000` or higher for all Aurora PostgreSQL versions\.
+You can set the `apg_plan_mgmt.max_plans` parameter at the cluster level or at the DB instance level\.
+Be sure to reboot the DB instance so that the new value can take effect\.

 ```
 SET apg_plan_mgmt.max_plans = integer-value;